opencypher/cypherdb/src/content/docs/cypher/query-clauses/load-from.md

 ### Bound variable names and data types

-By default, Kuzu will infer the column names and data types from the scan source automatically.
+By default, CypherDB will infer the column names and data types from the scan source automatically.
 - For Parquet, Pandas, Polars and PyArrow, column names and data types are always available in the data source
 - For CSV: The behavior is determined by the [CSV scanning configuration](/import/csv#csv-configurations), which are specified at the end of `LOAD FROM`,  inside `()`, similar to `COPY FROM` statements.
 We review the details of this behavior [below](#csv).